Top 10 Reasons to Drive an EV in Cape Town in 2026

 Regulatory Trends

-- Urban access: Future low-emission zones may restrict petrol vehicle access to city centers
+• Urban access: Future low-emission zones may restrict petrol vehicle access to city centres

 Infrastructure Investment